Earth Pigments

 In this virtual earth pigment workshop, attendees will learn how to make their own paint from things found in nature.
 Danielle will walk you through her process of making sustainable art; from foraging tips and crushing rocks to mixing the perfect paint.

-All sessions are recorded and made available for a week following the course.
+All live sessions are recorded and made available for a week following the course.
+This also includes times for any feedback questions.
+On-Demand courses are available indefinitely.

-Upcoming Dates
+Upcoming Live & Online Dates

 25 May, 6pm UK